 Dashboards should allow people to always keep their eyes on the prize.
 Without a reference point, the business will be like a rudderless ship.
 Benchmarks will be different in every unit of the business.
 For marketing, a reference point could be a targeted number of new customers/users.
 For accounting, the goal could be a 10 percent reduction in fixed overheads and so forth.
 Including goals on the dashboard truly maximize the value of the dashboard.

 5. Automate, Automate, Automate!

 It’s really unfortunate that many businesses are still using manual spreadsheet dashboards.
 This includes leading Fortune 500 companies.
 A lot of manual work is involved, which results in employees spending too much time doing tasks that aren’t core to the business.
 There is the additional danger that manual dashboards are rarely current and when management demands they be current, a human resource has to be fully committed to the task.
 There are many business dashboard solutions.
 In fact many of the leading CRM, accounting, project management and marketing solutions have beautiful dashboards that do all the heavy lifting for you.
+You can incorporate event-driven architecture in your dashboard.
+Now, “What Is Event-Driven Architecture?”
+It helps you transition into a digital transformation much easier.
 If security is an issue, you can always have a custom solution that operates within your closed network designed by a software firm.

 Benefits of HR Automation Tools You’ll Start Drooling Over

 The HR landscape is experiencing unprecedented changes due to technological evolution.
 Whether it is meeting the expectations of tech-savvy millennials or satisfying regulatory norms, HR technology has never been so vibrant due to HR automation tools.
 However, like changing business dynamics, HR tech comprises its own set of opportunities and threats.